-You just got served with Illinois divorce papers or a child custody action.
-So now what?
-Whether or not you suspected this might happen, once you’ve been served there is no time to waste.
+So, you just got served with Illinois divorce papers or a child custody action.
+Now what?
+Whether you suspected this legal action might happen, once you’ve been served there is no time to waste taking necessary steps to protect yourself.

 How Do Family Law Court Proceedings Begin?

-When cases are initially filed, the filing party must provide the other party with notice.
+When family law cases are initially filed in Illinois, the filing party must provide the other party with notice.
 This is called the Service of Process.
 This is done by serving the other party with a Summons and a copy of the document that was filed.
 A Summons is an official notice that a legal proceeding was filed and that you are a named party.

-Who Serves an Illinois Summons and Petition in a Family Law Matter?
+Who Serves an Illinois Summons and Petition in a Family Law Case?

 Under most circumstances, the appropriate Illinois County Sheriff’s Department or a private process server will serve the Summons, along with the document that was filed.
 When serving a family law or divorce papers it’s common for service attempts to be made at a party’s residence or at their place of employment.